Ajang-Akoi-Arok/global-news-hub/README.md

 the `/api/articles` endpoint.
 There's no static-only or mock-data mode — the app always fetches real, live headlines through the backend.

+### Here is the screenshot of what it shows on the terminal

 <img width="1128" height="463" alt="Screenshot 2026-07-31 at 3 34 08 AM" src="https://github.com/user-attachments/assets/8e236556-a56c-431c-85a4-9400cc66db2a" />